rribault-fem/torchydra/README.md

 ## Configuration

 The configuration is stored in a YAML file and can be modified to change the behavior of the training process.
-The `PipeConfig` class is used to store the configuration.
+The management of YAML file is based on the hydra package : https://hydra.cc/docs/intro/ The `PipeConfig` class is used to store the configuration.
+This class is defined in config_schema.py and is used to validate the configuration YAML file.

 ## Outputs
 The trained model, logs, experiment configuration and environments used during training are saved in the `outputs` directory.